 Ionization Energy of D Block Elements

 Ionization Energy of the d block elements is larger than s-block and smaller than the p-block elements, between which, they are placed.
 In the first series, except chromium and copper first Ionization Energy involves removal from filled s-orbital.
-Among them, Ionization Energy of d block elements increases with the increase in atomic number up to Fe.
+Among them, the ionization energy of d block elements increases with the increase in atomic number up to Fe.

 In Co and Ni, increasing sharing of d-electrons compensate for the atomic number increase resulting in the decrease of Ionization Energy.
 Copper and zinc show increasing IE, as s -block elements.
 In the second series, elements from Niobium have single electrons in the s-orbital.